nginxinc/nginx-openshift-router/docs/configuration.md

 ## Annotations

-The NGINX Plus Router supports the following annotations:
+The NGINX Router supports the following annotations:
 * `nginx.router.openshift.io/balance`.
 Configures a load balancing method.
 The supported values are `round_robin`, `least_conn` and `ip_hash`.
 The default values is configured using `ROUTER_LOAD_BALANCE_ALGORITHM` or `ROUTER_TCP_BALANCE_SCHEME` environment variables.
 * `nginx.router.openshift.io/keepalive`.
-Activates the cache for connections between NGINX Plus and upstream servers.
+Activates the cache for connections between NGINX and upstream servers.
 The default is `0`, which means the cache is not activated.
 Not applicable for passthrough routes.
 See http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive for more details.
 * `nginx.router.openshift.io/websocket`.
 Enables Websocket.
 The default is `false`.
 * `nginx.router.openshift.io/grpc`.
 Enables gRPC.
 The default is `false`.